colburnlee/vanillaLinkSite/README.md

 ### FIREBASE Commands:

-firebase emulators:start --import=./dir # starts storage emulator with a test data set
+"startFirebaseWithEmulator": "firebase emulators:start --import=./dir --export-on-exit" # starts storage emulator with a test data set.
+It updates the emulator db on exit.